Tinkerforge/doc/de/source/Hardware/Bricklets/IO4.rst

 a voltage meter or connect a pin with GND or VCC to see changes in the Brick Viewer.

-After this you can go on with writing your own application.
-See the :ref:`Programming Interface <io4_programming_interfaces>` section for the API of the IO-4 Bricklet and examples in different programming languages.
+Nun kannst du dein eigenes Programm schreiben.
+Siehe den Abschnitt :ref:`Programmierschnittstellen <io4_programming_interfaces>` über das API des IO-4 Bricklets und Beispiele in verschiedenen Programmiersprachen.

 .. _io4_programming_interfaces: